 The District must investigate the allegations in a formal complaint.
-However, the District must dismiss the formal complaint and will not process the complaint under the formal grievance process outlined in Sections 10 and 11 of this procedure if any of the following three (3) circumstances exist:
+However, the District must dismiss the formal complaint and will not process the complaint under these the formal grievance process outlined in Sections 10 and 11 of this procedures if any of the following three circumstances exist:

-- 1) If the conduct alleged in the formal complaint does not constitute sexual harassment as defined in this procedure; - 2) If the conduct alleged did not occur in a District educational program or activity; and/or - 3) If the conduct alleged did not occur against a person in the United States.
+- If the conduct alleged in the formal complaint would does not constitute Title IX sexual harassment as defined in this procedure; - If the conduct alleged did not occur in a District educational program or activity; and/or - 3) If the conduct alleged did not occur against a person in the United States.